NekoManc/Cloak-Booster/README.md

 3. Temporary disablement of background applications for increased system resources
 4. Compatibility with popular games and systems.

-PS: This tool works better with computers with High End CPU's
+PS: This tool works better with computers with Higher End CPU's